School Resource Officers

 Matthew Maglitto – email@example.com

-Also: Northpoint Intermediate, Oakcrest Intermediate, Willow Creek Elementary, Lakewood Elementary, Canyon Point Elementary and Wildwood Elementary as requested.
+Also: Northpointe Intermediate, Oakcrest Intermediate, Willow Creek Elementary, Lakewood Elementary, Canyon Point Elementary, Wildwood Elementary and Grand Oaks Elementary as requested.

 Creekside Park Junior High School Resource Officer